What is Quebec’s Law 25? – A Detailed Guide on Compliance

 4. Appointing Privacy Officers

-This role involves implementing and managing privacy policies, ensuring adherence to regulations, and serving as a point of contact for privacy-related inquiries or concerns.
+This role involves applying and managing privacy policies, ensuring compliance, and liaising for privacy-related inquiries or concerns.

 5. Promoting Accountability